 Hernia Diagnosis

-An individual should consult the doctor if notices any abnormal lump or feel severe hernia symptoms such as hernia pain.
+An individual should consult the doctor if notices any abnormal lump or feels severe hernia symptoms such as hernia pain.
 Your doctor can help diagnose a hernia through physical examination.
-Your PCP can also prescribe for some tests to understand the present medical condition and hernia, which include:
+Your PCP can also prescribe some tests to understand the present medical condition and hernia, which include:

 - CT Scan and Ultrasound